How to Perform an HOA Audit: A Step-by-Step Guide

 Internal Audits: Conducted by the HOA Board

-This process allows the board to closely evaluate their financial transactions, and make sure that all records are accurate and align with their financial statements.
+This process allows the board to closely evaluate its financial transactions and make sure that all records are accurate and align with its financial statements.

-An internal audit gives the board an opportunity to identify and correct any financial discrepancies or irregularities in a timely manner.
+An internal audit provides the board with an opportunity to identify and correct financial discrepancies or irregularities in a timely manner.

 However, it is worth mentioning that internal audits may overlook certain issues due to biases.
 The board members may be so involved in the operations that they may not identify potential errors or fraudulent activities.